The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 Warm tones, ruffles sofas and travertine = 3 big home deor trends this year.
 Image via Crate & Barrel

-Because there are so many trends happening right now, I’ve broken them down into a few categories, including:
+Because there are so many trends happening right now, I’ve broken them down into a few categories

-• Colors and materials trends for surfaces like walls, floors, countertops, etc.
+• Color and material trends for surfaces like walls, floors, countertops, etc.

 • Furniture and decor trends, including materials, styles and patterns